Tight Convergence Rate Bounds for Optimization Under Power Law Spectral Conditions

 \section{Overview of results}

-\paragraph{The obtained bounds.} Our main theoretical results are summarized in Table \ref{tab:bounds}.
-For each considered algorithm we prove an upper bound of the form $L(\mathbf w_n)=O(n^{-\xi})$.
-This bound is accompanied by a respective lower bound showing that the value $\xi$ is tight.
+\paragraph{The complete picture of upper and lower bounds.} Our main theoretical result is an essentially complete picture of optimal convergence rates, summarized in Table \ref{tab:bounds}: for each of the algorithms GD, SD, HB, CG, for each type of learning rate schedule (constant, predefined step-dependent, adaptive), for each $\zeta>0$ we establish an upper bound of the form $L(\mathbf w_n)=O(n^{-\xi})$ and a respective lower bound showing that the exponent $\xi$ cannot be improved.

 In all cases except CG, only our primary condition \eqref{eq:rhozeta1} matters for the convergence rate: adding the eigenvalue decay condition does not affect the rate.
 This is confirmed by the lower bounds, which are constructed to satisfy both conditions.

-CG is an exceptional case where adding the eigenvalue decay condition allows to improve the upper bound from $O(n^{-2\zeta})$ to $O(n^{-(2+\nu)\zeta}).$ We prove that both these bounds are tight (but our matching lower bound for the latter only covers the case $\zeta<1$).
+CG is an exceptional case where adding the eigenvalue decay condition allows to improve the upper bound from $O(n^{-2\zeta})$ to $O(n^{-(2+\nu)\zeta}).$ We prove that both these bounds are tight.